alex/what-happens-when/README.rst

 DNS lookup
 ----------

+* This is the first step of the browsing process.
+The DNS have to translate the domain name into an IP address.
+The browser sends a `DNS request` to the Internet Service Provider's (ISP) DNS Server, which then looks up the IP address associated with the domain name.
+Domain names are easy-to-remember words or phrases to represent websites or other resources.
+Without DNS, folks have to remember IP addresses, which are unique identifiers like `52.144.356.98`.
+  This would be impratical and difficult for most people.
 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by